Ignia/Style-Guide/SGML-Based Languages/HTML5.md

 ## Encoding
 - Always set encoding to UTF-8 (i.e., via `<meta charset="utf-8">`)
 - Take advantage of UTF-8 encoding; do not use entity-references unless required (e.g., for HTML escaping)

+## Images
+- For repeating images, smaller isn't necessarily better; a larger image may take more time to download, but less time to render
+- CSS sprites are recommended for commonly repeated UI elements, such as iconography and layout adornments (such as graphical backgrounds, borders, bullets, etc)
+- Never embed a color profile when exporting images; not all browsers honor these, resulting in inconsistent colors

 ## Acknowledgments
 - [Code Guide by @mdo](http://mdo.github.io/code-guide/) by [Mark Otto](http://markdotto.com/about/)